-The 7 Day trek of Laugavegur and Fimmvörðuháls has been named one of the best treks in the world by National Geographic.
-By combining two of Iceland’s best-known treks, this tour is your opportunity to hike this stunning path and get the full experience.
-The otherworldly landscape witness during this hike will leave no one untouched.
+Want to go on one of the best treks in the world, according to National Geographic?
+By combining two of Iceland’s best-known treks, this 7-day tour is your opportunity to hike the stunning Laugavegur and Fimmvörðuháls trails.
+The otherworldly landscape witnessed during this hike will leave no one untouched.

 On this path, you will experience black sands and multicolored hills, as well as small gullies and great canyons.
 You’ll journey through valleys, between glaciers, and past some wonderful waterfalls.
 With so much contrasting landscape this tour makes for an unforgettable journey in the highlands of Iceland.

 On this 7 day, 6 night tour, you will experience an unbelievable trek through diverse landscapes.
 The trail hiked on this tour starts at the famous geothermal area of Landmannalaugar.
 From there you will hike over the truly amazing landscape in Fimmvörðuháls.
 The end of the tour is at the beautiful waterfall of Skógar.